mwaleh/recruitment-BE-nickson-langat/README.md

 - The main app is in the folder  `core`
 - I added an optional app `accounts` for auth purposes.
 It uses a custom user model.

+## FEATURES
+- Pagination on the buildings list to display 10 items per page
+- Unit tests to try and catch bugs early on.
+Run `python manage.py test` to have a go

 ## CONTAINERISATION AND DEPLOYMENT
 - Used Docker and hosted it on AWS